tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Introduction
 ============

-This page is intended as a manual for administrator users in need of setting up SSO and provisionning users using :term:`SCIM` on their installation of Wire.
+This page is intended as a manual for administrator users in need of setting up :term:`SSO` and provisionning users using :term:`SCIM` on their installation of Wire.

 TODO: Separate non-admin content into a different page for users only.
 Link to it here.

 Historically and by default, Wire's user authentication method is via phone or password.
 This has security implications and does not scale.

-Solution: SSO with SAML! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_
+Solution: :term:`SSO` with :term:`SAML`! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_

-SSO systems allow users to identify on multiple systems (including Wire once configured as such) using a single ID and password.
+:term:`SSO` systems allow users to identify on multiple systems (including Wire once configured as such) using a single ID and password.

-You can find some of the advantages of SSO over more traditional schemes `here <https://en.wikipedia.org/wiki/Single_sign-on>`_.
+You can find some of the advantages of :term:`SSO` over more traditional schemes `here <https://en.wikipedia.org/wiki/Single_sign-on>`_.

 Also historically, wire has allowed team admins and owners to manage their users in the team settings app.